emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 +++
 author = "Elise Cutts"
-categories = ["Language Learning", "Science of Language", "Tips and Strategies"] date = 2022-10-19T00:00:00Z description = "Comprehensible input is anything in your target language hat you can mostly understand.
+categories = ["Language Learning", "Science of Language", "Tips and Strategies", "Comprehensible Input"] date = 2022-10-19T00:00:00Z description = "Comprehensible input is anything in your target language hat you can mostly understand.
 And research shows it's the key to language acquisition." draft = false